Approximation of conformal mappings and novel applications to shape recognition of planar domains: preparatory facts

 \end{Def}

 The following quantity is associated with a fixed triangulation. \begin{Def} Let ${\mathcal T}$ be a triangulation on $\Omega$, the mesh size of ${\mathcal T}$ is equal to

 where $d(T)$ denotes the diameter of $T$ (i.e., the length of its largest edge).
-Henceforth, ${\mathcal T}_{\rho}$ will denote a triangulation of $\Omega$ of mesh size equal to $\rho$. \end{Def}
+Henceforth, ${\mathcal T}_{\rho}$ will denote a triangulation of $\Omega$ of mesh size that is equal to $\rho$. \end{Def}

-In order to apply the machinery of numerical approximation of elliptic boundary value problems, one needs to avoid situations where triangles in (any) ${\mathcal T}_{\rho}$ become flat as $\rho\rightarrow 0$.
+In order to apply the machinery of numerical approximation of elliptic boundary value problems, one needs to avoid situations where triangles, in any triangulation ${\mathcal T}_{\rho}$ of the domain, become flat as $\rho\rightarrow 0$.
 To this end, we let $\sigma(T)$ denote the diameter of the largest circle that can be inscribed in a triangle $T$.
-We now define the geometric property of the class of triangulations that will be used throughout this paper.
+We now define the geometric property of the special class of triangulations that will be used throughout this paper.

-\begin{Def} A family of triangulations $\{ {\mathcal T}_\rho\}$ of $\Omega$ is called {\it quasi-uniform} (or {\it quasi-regular}) when $\rho\rightarrow 0$, if there exists a positive constant $\tau$ such that
+\begin{Def} A family of triangulations $\{ {\mathcal T}_\rho\}$ of $\Omega$ is called $\tau$-{\it quasi-uniform} (or $\tau$-{\it quasi-regular}) when $\rho\rightarrow 0$, if there exists a positive constant $\tau$ such that

 \end{Def}